 This paper studies the intergenerational transmission of knowledge about the past, focusing on its implications for cultural transmission and cultural investments by the young.
 It shows that some manipulation of the information transmitted to the young (the suppression of bad signals) may at times be beneficial, by fostering optimism about the value of existing cultural norms and institutions and thereby encouraging investments which generate important social externalities.
 This can be seen as providing a rationale for certain biases documented by sociologists, psychologists and historians working on collective memory.
-However, manipulative strategies also have important costs: they may generate cultural over-optimism and over-investment in some cases, and the reverse, cultural pessimism and under-investment, in other cases.
+However, the ability to bias the transmission of collective memory in this way also has important costs: it may generate cultural over-optimism and over-investment in some cases, and the reverse, cultural pessimism and under-investment, in other cases.
 Moreover, the scope for beneficial manipulation of information by the older generation is significantly reduced, although not eliminated, in multi-cultural societies, where the truthful disclosure of "mixed-news" signals is needed to provide efficient own-cultural and cross-cultural investment incentives.

 These findings begin to address some of the policy issues raised in the Introduction.
 For example, how should history be taught in schools?
-We have seen that in some circumstances there may be a case for the selective emphasis of good signals and suppression of bad signals; on the other hand, the suppression of "mixed news" signals is never optimal.
+We have seen that in some circumstances there may be a case for the selective emphasis of good signals and suppression of bad signals; on the other hand, with symmetric communities, the suppression of "mixed news" signals is never optimal.
 In practice, many of the signals that one group or another might like to suppress can be interpreted as "mixed news" in an increasingly multi-cultural context (as evidenced for example in the recent controversy over Japanese history textbooks).
 The scope for welfare-enhancing suppression of information is correspondingly limited.
 This can raise difficult issues of balance, given that some selection is always necessary.

 The problem of balance is also very relevant to the debate on public service broadcasting.
 The analysis in this paper suggests an important role for public service broadcasting in granting opportunities for public communication to different cultural groups.
-From this perspective, "balance" requirements22 may be valuable as a commitment device to avoid the perception (and/or reality) of costly biases.
+From this perspective, "balance" requirements39 may be valuable as a commitment device to avoid the perception (and/or reality) of costly biases.
 At the same time, their implementation can raise difficulties, as noted above with regard to classroom teaching and textbooks, because of the need for selection.

 Much work remains to be done on these and other related issues.
 It would be interesting to extend the analysis of this paper in a number of ways.
 From both a theoretical and a policy perspective, it would be useful to consider asymmetric cultural groups.
-Another important avenue for further research would be the dynamics of memory transmission and cultural investments.
+Another important avenue for further research would be the dynamics of memory transmission and cultural investments, and the role of peer effects.
 Yet another issue that clearly deserves attention is the relationship between memory and conflict.